BAsh2365/F1_Snowflake_Data_Modeling_Project/README.md

 - Understand how the data is shaped and its potential interactions.

-- Present the impact of your project/solution in the lenses of how it helps the end user.
+- Present the impact of your project/solution from the persoective of how it helps the end user.